danielv14/wordpress-movie-blogger-theme/README.md

 # WordPress Movie Blogger Theme
 This is a repo for a minimal WordPress theme centered around a Movie/Series blogging website.

+The theme uses gulp to compile sass to regular css.
+Also using livereload.

 Custom post types has been created to seperate news articles from review pieces of either movies or series.

 The theme relies on the WordPress plugin [Timber](https://upstatement.com/timber/) to create views with twig template engine.